Localization and flexibilization in symplectic geometry: -categorical background Infinity-categorical background

-\begin{remark} In the setting of Corollary~\ref{corollary. idempotent objects are algebras}, the lax monoidal structure maps \eqnn L(X) \tensor L(Y) \to L(X \tensor Y) \eqnd are all equivalences (though the structure map $1_{\cC} \to 1_{L \cC}$ may not be an equivalence---this is the only reason that the right adjoint is not symmetric monoidal, and is only lax).
+However, the structure map from the unit $1_{\cC} \to L(1_{\cC}) \in \cC$ may not be an equivalence---see Example~\ref{example. idempotents}.
+This is the only reason that the right adjoint is not symmetric monoidal, and is only lax. \end{remark}